fabbox/ArchWiki-Viewer/README.md

 ### 0.2.0 (or 1.0.0):

-* navigation bar is now at bottom to a better accessibility.
+* navigation bar is now at bottom for a better accessibility.
 * access to cache page index (star icon in navigation bar).
-* possibility to download all articles cited on the current page.
+* possibility to download all articles linked in the current page.
 * adding a settings menu to manage cache options.
 * possibility to enable/disable cache.
 * possibility to clear the cache.
 * check for update after a certain time (parameters are in settings).
 * fix multiple homepage in history.
 * adding html5 transition (thanks to [simpleRSS](http://simpleress.user1.be/)).
-* adding few default tango-icon file appearing in article comments in order to avoid to download them each time (new, stub, ...).
+* adding few default tango-icon file appearing in article comments in order to avoid downloading them each time (new, stub, ...).

 ### 0.1.0 :

-* add indexedDB to cache content (so offline surfing is possible if the page has been loaded).
+* add indexedDB to cache content (in order to make offline surfing possible).
 * you can refresh the cache by pushing the reload button in the navigation menu.
 * improve error handling.
 * improve "responsive designess" in css (thanks to [Building Blocks](http://buildingfirefoxos.com)).